richmondwatkins/RWCoreDataViewer/README.md

 ### Core Data Utilities

-Retreive all of your persisted data as a JSON string with the ManagedObjectContext Extension
+Retrieve all of your persisted data as a JSON string with the ManagedObjectContext Extension

 ```
 self.managedObjectContext.toJSON()